 Another difference between powder and liquid blush is that liquid is more buildable and you have more control over the intensity of the colour.
 This means you never have to worry about clown cheeks.
 The finish is also different.
 Powder blush gives a matte finish whereas, liquid blush has more of a dewy finish.
 Another big factor that can affect your choice is that powder tends to last longer than liquid.
 So if you’re in for a long day then powder would be your best bet.

 So there are many differences between the different types of blush available.
 If you can’t decide which suits you best, an amazing hack is to use two different types.
 Start with liquid or cream and put some powder on top.
-This way you get the best of both looks:)
+This way you get the best of both looks:) Check out my review on the best blush for older women here.

 That being said, NARS recently released their best blush yet.
 It’s a hybrid blush, it applies cream and dries to a powder.
 You can check out the NARS Air Matte Blush here.

 Of all the four blushes this is probably the most popular.
 People literally cannot stop talking about it.
 It is part of the orgasm collection and the colour is based on the powder orgasm blush.
-The collection also comes with illuminators, lip glosses and a lipstick.
+The collection also comes with illuminators, lip glosses and lipstick.
 All the products of this collection have a beautiful golden shimmer.
 Perfect for these summer months when you’re after that beautiful summer glow.

 Orgasm is a pinkish colour with a beautiful peachy glow to it, which complements my fair skin perfectly.
 It has warm, yellow undertones and quite a strong shimmer, so be aware of that.
 It has a semi-sheer to semi-opaque pigmentation.